-Nominating Committee are independent (as "independence" is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee met four times during fiscal year 2020.
-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee has adopted a written charter that is available to stockholders on our website at https://ir.rigel.com/corporate-governance.
+The following directors are currently members of the Corporate Governance, Health Care Compliance Oversight and Nominating Committee: Mr. Lapointe, Dr. Kotzin and Ms. Wasman.
+Mr. Lapointe serves as Chair.
+All members of the Corporate Governance, Health Care Compliance Oversight and Nominating Committee are independent (as "independence" is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
+The Corporate Governance, Health Care Compliance Oversight and Nominating Committee met four times during fiscal year 2021.
+Corporate Governance, Health Care Compliance Oversight and Nominating Committee has adopted a written charter that is available to stockholders on our website at https://rigel.com/ investors/corporate-governance/governancedocuments.